mumoshu/versadep/README.md

 # versadep

 `versadep` is a versatile application dependency manager.
-It is a tool like `bundler` rather than `gem` for Ruby, but for any sets of files.
+It is a tool like `bundler` rather than `gem` in Ruby, but for any sets of files.

 ## Rationale